Structure and generation of crossing-critical graphs: Introduction

-To give a closer (but still informal) explanation of these points, we should review some of the key prior results.
-First, the infinite $2$-crossing-critical family of Kochol~\cite{cit:kochol} explicitly showed one basic method of constructing crossing-critical graphs---take a sequence of suitable small planar graphs (called {\em tiles}, cf.~Section~\ref{sec:struc-tiles}), concatenate them naturally into a plane strip and join the ends of this strip with the {\em M\"obius twist}.
-See Figure~\ref{fig:schemes}.
-Further constructions of this kind can be found, e.g., in \cite{cit:avgcrit,cit:pltile,cit:avgcr4}.
-In fact, \cite{cit:2critchar} essentially claims that such a M\"obius twist construction is the only possibility for $c=2$; there, the authors give an explicit list of $42$ tiles which build in this way all the $2$-crossing-critical graphs up to finitely many exceptions.
+To give a more detailed (but still informal) explanation of these points, we should review some of the key prior results.
+First, the infinite $2$-crossing-critical family of Kochol~\cite{kochol1987construction} explicitly showed one basic method of constructing crossing-critical graphs---take a sequence of suitable small planar graphs (called \emph{tiles}, see~Section~\ref{sec:struc-tiles}), concatenate them naturally into a plane strip and join the ends of this strip with the {\em M\"obius twist}, see the top part of Figure~\ref{fig:schemes} for an illustration.
+Further constructions of this kind can be found, e.g., in \cite{bokal2010infinite,pinontoan2003crossing,salazar2003infinite}.
+In fact, \cite{bokal2016characterizing} essentially claims that such a M\"obius twist construction is the only possibility for $c=2$; there, the authors give an explicit list of $42$ tiles which build in this way all the $2$-crossing-critical graphs up to finitely many exceptions.

-The second basic method of building crossing-critical graphs was invented later by Hlin\v en\'y~\cite{cit:pathcrit}; it can be roughly described as constructing a suitable planar strip whose ends are now joined without a twist (i.e., making a cylinder), and adding to it a few edges which then have to cross the strip.
-See again Figure~\ref{fig:schemes} for an illustration.
-Furthermore, diverse crossing-critical constructions can easily be combined together using so called {\em zip product} operation of Bokal~\cite{cit:avgcrit} which preserves criticality.
-To complete the whole picture, there exists a third, somehow mysterious method of building $c\,$-crossing-critical graphs (for sufficiently high values of~$c$), discovered by Dvo\v r\'ak and Mohar in~\cite{dmcross}.
-The latter can be seen as a degenerate case of the M\"obius twist construction, such that the whole strip shares a central high-degree vertex, and we skip more details till the technical parts of this paper.
+The second basic method of building crossing-critical graphs was invented later by Hlin\v en\'y~\cite{hlinveny2002crossing}; it can be roughly described as constructing a suitable planar strip whose ends are now joined without a twist (i.e., making a cylinder), and adding to it a few edges which then have to cross the strip; see the bottom part of Figure~\ref{fig:schemes} for an illustration.

+A crossing-critical graph can also combine several smaller parts, possibly arising from different constructions, or just being small ``sporadic'' crossing-critical graphs with no particular structure.
+As an example, Bokal~\cite{bokal2010infinite} introduced the so called {\em zip product} operation which combines two crossing-critical graphs into a larger crossing-critical graph.

+To complete the whole picture, a third method of building $c\,$-crossing-critical graphs was discovered by Dvo\v r\'ak and Mohar in~\cite{dmcross}.
+A more detailed analysis of this construction is given in~\cite{bokal2022bounded}, where it is shown that it can be used only for $c\ge 13$.
+The construction can be seen as a degenerate case of the M\"obius twist construction where the whole strip shares a central high-degree vertex.

+As we will see, the construction methods roughly represent the local arrangements mentioned in \ref{it:twokinds}.
+Hence, we can somewhat vaguely claim that no other method of constructing infinite families of $c\,$-crossing-critical graphs is possible, for any fixed~$c$.